arl/scripts/git/README.md

 ## Looks for all commits touching a particular file

-    git log --follow -- filename
+    git log --follow -- path

-    Add --all across all branches
+ - add `--all` across all branches
+ - add `--graph` to show history as a graph of commits.

 ## Cherry-pick multiple commits at once